-If your buying your first pool cue, chances are that your still new to the game.
+If you’re buying your first pool cue, chances are that you’re still new to the game.
 Get, how to choose a pool cue tip that will take you a long way.

 Choosing a pool cue tip is all going to be depending on what level of the game you’re at and the type of game you wish to be playing.
-If your at a beginner, intermediate, or even pro player level of the game you’re going to all favor a different type tip on your pool cue stick.
-There is a wide variety of pool tip choices to choose from these last days but the most popular brands to uses are Kamui, Collapsar, Elk Master, Predator, and Le Pro pool cue tips.
+If you are a beginner, intermediate, or even pro player level of the game you’re going to all favour a different type of tip on your pool cue stick.
+There is a wide variety of pool tip choices to choose from these last days but the most popular brands to use are Kamui, Collapsar, Elk Master, Predator, and Le Pro pool cue tips.

-Those 5 pool cue tip brands are the best on the market at this very moment, I can guarantee you that most intermediate to pro-pool players favor those pool tip brand the most.
-The next thing to take in consideration is the density of the pool cue tip, the tip will be available in super soft to extra hard, all will give a totally different performance when playing the cue ball.
+Those 5 pool cue tip brands are perfect on the market at this very moment, I can guarantee you that most intermediate to pro-pool players favour those pool tip brands the most.
+The next thing to take into consideration is the density of the pool cue tip, the tip will be available in super soft to extra hard, and all will give a totally different performance when playing the cue ball.

 Soft and super soft tips

-The medium tip is the most beginners friendly tip of them all, it gives control and power at a balanced rate, you don’t have too much control and you don’t have to much power in your strikes with this tip.
-This is the standard made tip for most of the manufacturers that build cue sticks, its the most common tip density to find on a standard cue tip manufactured by companies worldwide.
+The medium tip is the most beginners friendly tip of them all, it gives control and power at a balanced rate, you don’t have too much control and you don’t have too much power in your strikes with this tip.
+This is the standard-made tip for most of the manufacturers that build cue sticks, it’s the most common tip density to find on a standard cue tip manufactured by companies worldwide.

-The medium tip does not really have a disadvantage to it, the most I can say is that it is not fully accurate within neither power nor control, it doesn’t give the best of either.
-Most professional pool players would tend to use a soft or hard tip to get the best performance of whichever game they are playing.
+The medium tip does not really have a disadvantage to it, the most I can say is that it is not fully accurate within either power or control, and it doesn’t give the best of either.
+Most professional pool players would tend to use a soft or hard tip to get the best performance in whichever game they are playing.

 Hard and Extra Hard

-A hard tip will provide the most power and consistency of the cue ball, for breaking or jumping this would be none the less the best type tip for you to be using.
-Harder tips will last much longer than a softer on and will little to no maintenance, using a tip like this will require a skilled and accurate player of the game.
+A hard tip will provide the most power and consistency of the cue ball, for breaking or jumping this would be nonetheless the best type of tip for you to be using.
+Harder tips will last much longer than softer on and will little to no maintenance, using a tip like this will require a skilled and accurate player of the game.

-The disadvantages of using a tip like this are the fact that your most likely to miscue a lot and you get minimal control of the cue ball with the hard tip.
+The disadvantages of using a tip like this are the fact that you are most likely to miscue a lot and you get minimal control of the cue ball with the hard tip.

 It will also save you at least $12-$18 dollars each time your tip needs to be changed, most professionals normally like to change their tip by themself, it is super easy and fast.
 I am sure you can find the necessary utensils around the household to repair your cue tip.

-Remove the old tip by using a razor blade or a sharp knife, you can even use pliers to pull the tip off the cue stick, try to cut as close as possible as you can to the ferrule.
-Most tips are made from leather so it should not be that hard to cut, just be careful, make sure you’ve fully removed all leather materials or glue that’s on the ferrule.
+- Step 1 – Remove the old tip by using a razor blade or a sharp knife, you can even use pliers to pull the tip off the cue stick, and try to cut as close as possible you can to the ferrule.
+Most tips are made from leather so it should not be that hard to cut, just be careful, and make sure you’ve fully removed all leather materials or glue that’s on the ferrule.

-Select the tip you wish to add on, place it on a clean surface flat side down, look carefully to see if it may need any rubbing from the sandpaper.
+- Step 3 – Select the tip you wish to add on, place it on a clean surface flat side down, and look carefully to see if it may need any rubbing from the sandpaper.
 The next step will be adding the selective glue on the tip side that’s facing you.

-Make sure that the tip is centered and leveled, the tip should be held down for at least 10 to 15 minutes, make the side facing you do not have any glue otherwise your finger will be stuck, and lifting will take the tip right back off.
+- Step 5 – Make sure that the tip is centred and levelled, the tip should be held down for at least 10 to 15 minutes, make the side facing you do not have any glue otherwise your finger will be stuck, and lifting will take the tip right back off.
 It would be recommended that you use the same sandpaper to shadow your hand and the cue tip as a barrier when holding down the cue tip.